Migration instructions for existing Deveo installations:

 hth user and group entries as

-deveo on the Combo and Web nodes (make sure the duplicated deveo user comes after the hth user):
+deveo on the Combo and Web nodes (make sure the duplicated deveo user comes after the hth user, and leave the home directory as '/opt/hth' for both users with 'vipw'):

 Change the /etc/ssh/sshd_config to match both deveo and hth user on the Combo and Web nodes: